 It was 1921 — the beginning of the Roaring ’20’s — flapper girls, World War I had ended, and prosperity was on the upswing.
 Airmail service began between New York City and San Francisco.
 The World Series of baseball was broadcast on the radio for the first time.
 More people were buying cars but there were still lots of horses on the rough roads.
 Coal was used to heat most homes.

 George L. Throop Sr. started the George L. Throop Company in 1921.
 He had been working with a partner in North Hollywood, California, and decided to try to make it on his own in the city of Pasadena, California, with a coal and feed company.
-As homeowners, cities, and companies were building more, the GLT Company started to carry more building materials.
+As homeowners, cities, and companies were building more in southern California, the GLT Company started to carry more building materials.
 They sold cement, plaster, rock, sand, etc. — all of the materials a building materials company would carry.
 He was doing well and prospering.
 When the depression hit in the 30’s, George Throop, Sr., was able to stay in business by letting go of most of his employees keeping only a skeleton crew on the payroll.
 In addition he stocked only the bare necessities that were selling – coal being the main product because heating houses with gas didn’t begin until the early 1940’s.

 In 1923, George and Hilda Throop had a son and named him George L. Throop Jr. He grew up working in the family business doing small jobs when young and more responsible jobs as he got older.
 Father and son (and one partner in the beginning whom George Sr. eventually bought out) worked together through the years.